BadgerOps/WiFiServer/README.md

-OctoWiFi
+WiFi Server
 ========

-WiFi Module for OctoPrint / Octopi
+This started out as a WiFi Module for OctoPrint / Octopi, but we quickly realized it could act as a generic WiFi server for many other projects on the Raspberry Pi, or any similar device.
+Enjoy!